Greek Toilets — Toilets of the Mainland

 The Προαστιακος or Proastiakos is the regional train, connecting Athens to its airport and running as far as the nearby city of Korinthos.

 The Proastiakos runs about every 60 minutes in the middle of the day, so you will probably have to wait some time for a train.
-At left is the toilet on the platform.
-At right is the graffiti-plagued train on the platform, and a εισιτηριο προαστιακος.
+This is the toilet on the platform in one of the stations.
+Below is the graffiti-plagued train on the platform and a εισιτηριο προαστιακος.

 Typical Greek toilet in the Students' and Travelers' Inn, in Athens.